QuantEcon/lecture-source-py/source/rst/pandas_panel.rst

     realwage_f.head()

-Merging dataframes and filling NaNs
+Merging Dataframes and Filling NaNs
 ===================================

 Similar to relational databases like SQL, pandas has built in methods to